Therapeutic and other hoaxes

 from earphones.
 The therapy has been said to cure or treat anorexia, bulimia,

 children's behavioral problems, chronic fatigue syndrome, learning disabilities, multiple-personality disorder, Parkinson's disease,

 post-traumatic stress disorder, schizophrenia, sleep disorders, etc.

-Unfortunately, only individuals who have paid US$ 435 and attended the ENDR
+Unfortunately, only individuals who have paid a few hundred dollars and attended the ENDR

 professor emeritus at the University of Western Ontario, and is a skeptic of

 miracle cures and fad therapies.
 He has criticized recovered

 multiple personality disorder.
 He notes that some of

 EMDR's major endorsers were previously promoting these earlier, now discredited,